 The Group intends to marry major currencies the Group uses (Euro, US dollar and Japanese yen) in settlements of receivables/payables resulting from operating activities.
 Specifically, the subsidiaries that continuously conduct import or export transactions retain foreign currencies obtained from exports of goods for payables on imported supplies.
 This enables the Group to mitigate foreign currency risk.
-On the other hand, the Company having multiple strategic business units ("SBUs") and conducting finance and dividend, and holding companies receiving dividends from their subsidiaries and distributing them to the Company and/or other group companies, sometimes fall into disparity of foreign currency debt-credit balances in receivables, liabilities and/or bank deposits.
-This might cause significant gains or losses on foreign exchange differences when the Japanese yen appreciates or depreciates against the US dollar or the Euro, or when the Euro appreciates or depreciates against the US dollar.

-The Group's policy generally does not permit the use of derivative instruments such as forward foreign exchange contracts.
-However, in certain circumstances in which the use of such derivatives is determined to be beneficial, the Group can enter into contracts upon obtaining a formal approval from the Chief Financial Officer ("CFO") of the Group in accordance with its group headquarters approval process.
-For instance, in order to economically hedge foreign currency exposures on intercompany receivables, payables and dividends, the Company occasionally enters into forward foreign exchange contracts.
+On the other hand, the Company, having multiple strategic business units ("SBUs") and conducting finance and dividend transactions, and holding companies that receive dividends from their subsidiaries and distributing them to the Company and/or other group companies, sometimes fall into a disparity of foreign currency debt-credit balances in receivables, liabilities and/or bank deposits.
+This might cause significant gains or losses on foreign exchange differences when the Japanese yen appreciates or depreciates against the US dollar or the Euro, or when the Euro appreciates or depreciates against the US dollar or the Euro, or when the Euro appreciates or depreciates which the use of such derivatives is determined to be beneficial, the Group can enter into contracts upon obtaining a formal approval from the Chief Financial Officer ("CFO") of the Group in accordance with its group headquarters approval process.
+For instance, in order to hedge foreign currency exposures on intercompany receivables, payables and dividends, the Company occasionally enters into forward foreign exchange contracts.